Expert Allergy Advice & Articles from London Allergy Consultants

 Unexplained or inconsolable crying

-Rice infant formula in UK for infants with cows milk protein allergy
+Is Rice infant formula in the UK appropriate for infants with cow’s milk protein allergy?

 Is the use of a Hydrolysed Rice Milk Formula safe and effective for use in infants with Cow’s Milk Protein Allergy?